51Degrees/documentation/src/info/errormessages.md

 # No Properties Associated with these Products @anchor No_properties_associated_with_these_products

 This error means that there are no properties that are offered by the cloud service which can be accessed by the available products that are defined by your license keys.
-The error will list the available products, cross reference this with the 51Degrees [property dictionary](https://51degrees.com/developers/property-dictionary).
+The error will list the available products, cross reference this with the mapping in @ref Product_to_subscription_mapping and the [property dictionary](https://51degrees.com/developers/property-dictionary).

 # Supplied Licenses Do Not Contain Any Valid Products @anchor Supplied_licenses_do_not contain_any_valid_products